HITECHCRIME/HC_OVERVIEW/README.md

 /// WORD FROM MOTHNODE for personal (real thoughts, not character?) xxx

+Show your Operative flair by sharing your stories about your favorite narratives, songs, albums, mysteries, events, and meetups on social with the #HitechCrime hashtag.

 /// STREAM TARGETS “DRYSPACE”_
 Spotify_ LINKFIRE LINK
 Apple Music_ LINKFIRE LINK